PickNikRobotics/beta_moveit_website/services/robotics-consulting.md

                         </p>
                         <ul>
                             <li>
-                                Convert your ROS applications and their dependencies to ROS2
+                                Convert your ROS 1 applications and their dependencies to ROS 2
                             </li>
                             <li>
                                 Migration to DDS, Colcon, & Managed Nodes